Jethet/python-games/tkinter_notes.md

 ## Tkinter

+Tkinter is the built-in Python module that is used to create GUI (graphical user interface) applications.
+It is one of the most commonly used modules for creating GUI applications in Python as it is simple and easy to work with.
+The Tkinter module comes with Python.
+It gives an object-oriented interface to the Tk GUI toolkit.

 **Basics**
 * import the Tkinter module: `import tkinter as tk`
 * import the themed widgets from the Tkinter module: `from tkinter import ttk`